Shivamkak19/Deepfake-Detector/README.md

 Make sure to launch the file ./tortoise_tts/voiceProtect_app.py.
 The main app must be launched within the tortoise_tts folder, as tortoise_tts must be launched in the main thread to resolve signal issues with the atlastk library (see issues.txt).

+Uploaded file audio classification:
 ![VoiceProtect Screen Shot][product2]

+Live audio stream classification:
+![VoiceProtect Screen Shot][product4]

+Results processing:
 ![VoiceProtect Screen Shot][product3]
-![VoiceProtect Screen Shot][product4]

-Additionally, the live streamlit deployment of VoiceProtect is currently facing issues with detecting an input device for audio recording with pyaudio.
-Check back here for updates.
+** Additionally, the live streamlit deployment of VoiceProtect is currently facing issues with detecting an input device for audio recording with pyaudio.
+Check back here for updates. **

 <p align="right">(<a href="#readme-top">back to top</a>)</p>